codesandbox/example-custom-preview-proxy/README.md

-# Custom proxy for *.csb.app domains
+# Custom reverse proxy for *.csb.app domains

 This repo uses nginx server to route all `*.test.com` requests to `*.csb.app`.
 This is used in this repo to show a custom 502 page when the csb.app preview urls return 502.

+## Notes
+- The proxy adds `csb_is_trusted=true` to trust the request coming in from the domain
+- If all routes are requested via this proxy, there could some added latency as the request has to hop through one extra layer

 ## Running locally